Sweat Reduction Treatments

 The affected area can be treated by blocking the nerves that supply the sweat glands, stopping them from producing sweat.

 This treatment works well and is safe and effective, with minimal side effects, but top-up treatments are usually required after about 6 or 7 months and it is not easily available on the NHS.

 Treatment requires a medical consultation and is performed by our Clinic Director.
-A topical anaesthetic cream can be applied before treatment to make help make the treatment as comfortable as possible.
+A topical anaesthetic cream can be applied before treatment to help make the procedure as comfortable as possible.